delpinolisette/delpinolisette.github.io/log_and_updates.md

+# Logs and Updates:

-# What changes did I make ?
+### What changes did I make ?
 How did I make them ?
 What did I learn from building this site?

 2020-07-01 :